Numerical methods for multiscale inverse problems: HMM for the forward problem

 \section{HMM for the forward problem}

-In the simulations, numerical homogenization is performed using the finite element heterogeneous multiscale method (FE-HMM).
+In the simulations of the macroscopic forward model \refeq{eff}, numerical homogenization is performed using the finite element heterogeneous multiscale method (FE-HMM).
+Here we provide a brief presentation of the scheme; further details of various HMM formulations can be found in \cite{Abdulle2012, E2003, Ming2004a}.

+The FE-HMM scheme is designed for approximations of the homogenized equation \refeq{eff} when the coefficients in the effective model are not known explicitly.
+By employing a microscale solver on local subdomains, the homogenized coefficients can be estimated in an efficient way.

+The macroscopic solver is the traditional $\mathcal{P}_{k}$ finite element method on a coarse triangulation $\mc{T}_{H}$ of the domain containing elements of size $H>\epsilon$.
 The macroscale bilinear form is defined for functions $V$ and $W$ lying in the finite element space $X_{H}$,

 where $\ahmm$ is not known explicitly.
 The first integral in \refeq{hmmbl} is approximated using numerical quadrature points $\{x_{l}\}$ and weights $\{\omega_{l}\}$,

 where $|K|$ is the measure of $K$.